-No lane closures would be required for any of the bridges for both options.
-For Perfume Creek Bridge, flaggers would be used to conduct traffic control during the placement of the temporary K-rail (Jersey barrier) at the frontage road.
+Undercrossing, and the frontage road at Perfume Creek during construction.
+For Perfume Creek Bridge, one-way traffic control with flaggers would be used to conduct traffic control during the placement of the temporary K-rail (Jersey barrier) at the frontage road.
+For the mainline work, temporary K-rails would be placed using lane closures.
 This K-rail installation to block off the shoulders of SR 29 would occur at night.

-Construction would be conducted during weekdays (Monday through Friday) and daytime hours unless work within the creek would be restricted to the dry season (June 1 to October 31), depending upon environmental permit conditions.
+Construction would be conducted during weekdays (Monday through Friday) and daytime hours unless work within the creek would be restricted to the dry season (June 1 to October 15), depending upon environmental permit conditions.
 In this case, some night work may be required.